 Over the past few years in business, I have learned to use December as a time to reflect on my brand.
 I assess what worked well this past year, what didn’t work so well, and what I’d like to tweak for next year.
 I invite you to do the same!

-Like all other aspects of our lives, there are plenty of ways writers can get prepared for the New Year.
-Below is a list of 21 ideas to help you get reorganized, rejuvenated, and refocused for 2016.
+Like all other aspects of our lives, there are plenty of ways writers can get prepared for the new year.
+Below is a list of 21 ideas to help you get reorganized, rejuvenated, and refocused.

 Reflect on themes you were particularly drawn to, characters that spoke to you, and places that inspired you.
 Use this review as guide to plan topics for next year.

 This includes blog posts, articles, etc. that still speak to you.
 It’s amazing how closing those loops allows you to be more productive overall!

 Reflect on why you didn’t finish some pieces.

 You’ll likely reveal topics you may be uncomfortable writing about, or areas of your writing where you get “stuck.”
 You might find you want to brush up on certain skills.